 Enrollment & Registration

-To assist students with the registration process, the INI Academic Affairs Office (AAO) has included important information below.
+To assist students with the registration process, the INI Academic and Student Services Team has included important information below.

 You have the option to add and drop courses within a certain period of time at the beginning of each semester.
 The deadlines for these actions are listed on the Academic Calendar.